run-time/ama/readme.md

 Hi I'm Dave Alger.
 Thanks for stopping by.

-Any question I get in email (personal or professional) will now be responded to with a link [here](https://github.com/run-time/ama/issues/new).
+Any question I get in email (personal or professional) will now be responded to with a link to this page.

 That way *anyone* can read the answer!

 ### Guidelines